 How Probate Works In Washington

 Selling a house you are inheriting in Washington?
-Are you wondering how probate works in Washington?
+Are you wondering how probate works in Washington State?
 Probate property is a gift and a challenge.
 You’ve received an asset worth thousands of dollars, but it is attached to hiring an attorney and months (if not years) of court litigation.

 When selling a probate home, there can be sibling disagreements, complex legal issues, legal delays, creditor disputes.
 All the while, you keep paying taxes, insurance, utilities, debt payments, regular maintenance, and necessary repairs and renovations.
 The houses are often full of furniture that need to be removed.
 Inherited real estate is frequently far away: you didn’t choose the location.